- South High

 How many activities are the right number for college applications?

-It is not the number of activities that matter, nor is there one activity that is the "right" be a participant.
+It is not the number of activities that matter, nor is there one activity that is the "right" one to "look" better than other activities.
 What is important is that your activities demonstrate passion, growth, leadership, or curiosity.
 Activities include PSH or outside athletics, clubs, organizations, volunteering, employment, helping at home, community service, shadowing, interning, developing a skill or honing a talent.

 When do I apply for scholarships?

 While there are a few scholarships open to Juniors, most scholarships are for Seniors.
-Most scholarship dollars come directly from universities , there are a variety of private scholarship available.
-For scholarships offered by a university, the senior must first apply for admission before being allowed to apply for a scholarship or scholarships.
-More information can be found at: https://www.parkwayschools.net/Page/1108
+Most scholarship dollars come directly from universities, there are a variety of private scholarships available.
+For scholarships offered by a university, the senior must first apply for admission before being allowed to apply for a scholarship or multiple scholarships.
+More information can be found on our counseling scholarship webpage.

 When do I file the FAFSA?

 The Free Application for Student Aid (FAFSA) is filed the year before you attend college.
-The FAFSA will open up for you to complete October of your senior year for your first year of college.
-The FAFSA must be filed for each year in college is you want to be considered for financial aid.
-For more information on the FAFSA and financial aid go to: https://www.parkwayschools.net/Page/10995 and https://www.parkwayschools.net/Page/110
+The FAFSA will open up for the Class of 2025 by December 1, 2024.
+The FAFSA must be completed to be considered for need-based aid, and sometimes athletic or merit scholarships.
+The FAFSA must be filed for each year in college during the previous year is you want to be considered for financial aid.
+For more information on FAFSA and financial aid, go to our Scholarship and Financial Aid page.

 What is the CSS Profile?

-The CSS Profile is an additional financial aid form is required by a few private highly selective universities in addition to the FAFSA.
-It is used for a more in-depth examination of potential financial aid need in order for the university to offer institution aid, not just federal funding.
+The CSS Profile is an additional financial aid form that is required by some private universities in addition to the FAFSA.
+It is used for a more in-depth examination of potential financial aid needs in order for the university to offer institutional aid, not just federal funding.
 There is a fee for filing the CSS Profile per college.
 You should not file a CSS Profile if your college does not ask for it.
+Untike the FAFSA, the CSS Profile has a fee to file with each university.

 I plan to play college athletics.
 If a coach is discussing my joining the team, do I need to do anything else?

 One other requirement for potential college student athletes planning to play NCAA Division 1 or 2 or NAIA is to register with the appropriate eligibility center at the end of junior year.
-More information can be found: https://www.parkwayschools.net/Page/1
+More information can be found here on the counseling NCAA/NAIA/NJCAA page.

 When should I write my personal statement/college essay?